brink182/mfgua/README.md

 If step 3 does not do anything usefull see [Tampermonkey FAQ](https://www.tampermonkey.net/faq.php#Q102) for alternative installation methods.
 The scripts full URL is https://github.com/brink182/mfgua/raw/main/mfgua.user.js

 # Usage
 Open [flowGPT](https://flowgpt.com) normaly.
-The sidebar should show a a new entry "Chat" wich leads to the [legacy chat page](https://flowgpt.com/chat) where you should see a few bare chat models and all your old chat histories.
+The sidebar should show a new "Chat" entry which leads to the [legacy chat page](https://flowgpt.com/chat) with a few bare chat models and all your old chat histories.

 # Known issues
 - New chats do not show up on the legacy chat page